-6.2.2 RELOCATION
+4.2.2 RELOCATION

 All CDBG-DR projects are subject to requirements of the URA.
 Successful Applicants must further document that any purchase of property meets the requirements of URA, including provision of notices to the seller identifying the transaction as a voluntary sale not under the threat of eminent domain.
-Details regarding these requirements for the CDBG-DR program are provided for in the One-for-One Replacement Housing, Relocation, and Real Property Acquisition Policies and Procedures.
+Details regarding these requirements for the CDBG-DR program are provided for in Chapter 12: One-for-One Replacement Housing, Relocation, and Real Property Acquisition